Permutation-Invariant N-body gates via Tavis-Cummings Hamiltonian: Exact Pulse Sequences for 2-qubit PI gates

 More precisely, under the action of $F$,

-Here, the last two equations follow from the fact that $|\Psi^-\rangle \otimes \vac$ and $|11\rangle \otimes \vac$ are eigenstates of $\HTC$ with eigenvalue zero.
-Roughly speaking, the first equation indicates that by applying $F$, we can transfer two excitations from the qubits to the oscillator, effectively shielding them from subsequent unitary transformations on the qubits.
-We use this intuition in the next section to construct more general unitary transformations (see Eq.(\ref{eq:seq2})).
+Here, the last two equations follow from the fact that $|\Psi^-\rangle \otimes \vac$ and $\ket{11} \otimes \vac$ are eigenstates of $\HTC$ with eigenvalue zero.
+Roughly speaking, the first equation indicates that by applying $F$, we can transfer two excitations from the qubits to the bosonic mode, effectively shielding them from subsequent unitary transformations on the qubits.
+We use this intuition in the next section to construct more general unitary transformations (see \cref{eq:seq2}).